 Our schedule roughly follows school terms, so September through to July with breaks for school holidays, and during our terms we meet weekly on a Wednesday, from 6.45pm until 8pm, at Stamford Brass Rehearsal Hall.

 I also run workshops from time to time and coming along to one of those is a great way to see if you’d like to come along to choir more regularly – or perhaps to get your singing fix if you are not able to commit to something on a weekly basis.
 Keep an eye on our website to see what’s coming up.
-Our next workshop is Back to the 80s!, on Saturday 18 March, 2–4pm, at Stamford Brass Rehearsal Hall.
-Spaces are £10pp and can be booked at firstname.lastname@example.org
+Our next workshop is Greatest Showman, on Saturday 20 May, 2–4pm, at Stamford Brass Rehearsal Hall.
+Accompanied children over the age of 12 are welcome.
+Tickets are £10 per person.
+Spaces can be booked at email@example.com

 FIND OUT MORE AND JOIN THE CHOIR